Gerhard Sommer (pilot): Career

 Born 14 September 1919 at Steinpleis near Zwickau in Saxony.
-After completing his pilot training, about December 1941, Leutnant Sommer was posted to the 3rd Staffel of Jagdgeschwader 1 (3./JG 1).
+After completing his pilot training, about December 1941, Leutnant Sommer was posted to the 3.
+Staffel of Jagdgeschwader 1 (JG 1—2st Fighter Wing).
 At the time the unit was on Reich Defence duties, and relatively quiet covering the north-western approaches across the North Sea.
-It was not until 11 August 1942 that he scored his first victory - an RAF Wellington bomber southwest of Helgoland island.
-In autumn 1942 he was transferred and promoted to Staffelkapitän (Squadron Leader) of 1./ JG 1.
+It was not until 11 August 1942 that he claimed his first victory, an Royal Air Force (RAF) Vickers Wellington bomber southwest of Helgoland island.
+In autumn 1942, he was transferred and appointed to Staffelkapitän (Squadron Leader) of 1.
+Staffel of JG 1, succeeding Oberleutnant Kurt Müller-Bornemann in this capacity.

 It was 26 February 1943 before he scored his second victory - a B-17 of the 8th US Bomber Command, the first of his 15 Viermot (4-engined bomber) victories.
 Having started in late January, the daylight incursions from the American bombers would become constant and steadily increase in size.
 However, with the Allied escort fighters forced to turn back as they neared the German frontier for lack of fuel, the German commanders had the time to carefully improve and hone their combat tactics against these mighty opponents.
 The threat was quickly appreciated and a new air unit, JG 11, was authorised to be set up for Reich defence, by drawing on the experienced cadre of pilots in JG 1.
 Thus, on 1 April 1943, Sommer's squadron 1./JG 1 was redesignated 4./JG 11.

-So by 17 April, when the Americans made their first and only raid in April, (on the Focke Wulf factory in Bremen) the Luftwaffe could now field over 20 squadrons of Bf109 and Fw190 fighters and it proved to be the costliest raid (Mission #50) to date: 16 of the 115 bombers were shot down.
+So by 17 April, when the Americans made their first and only raid in April, (on the Focke Wulf factory in Bremen) the Luftwaffe could now field over 20 squadrons of Bf 109 and Fw 190 fighters and it proved to be the costliest raid (Mission #50) to date: 16 of the 115 bombers were shot down.
 Although Sommer himself didn't add to his tally that day, Heinz Knoke and his pilots of sister-squadron 5./JG 11 had a degree of success by air-to-air bombing - dropping bombs into the middle of the bomber formations, primed on a short time-delay fuse, to break up and scatter the formation to make individual aircraft more vulnerable.